 The first step to setting meaningful goals is to picture your life in 1, 5 or 10 years from now and ask yourself:

 From there, write down the short, medium and long-term financial goals that will help you create this life.
 It could be to save enough for a deposit for a home or, if you’re thinking long term, it could be adding to your pension so you can secure a stable retirement.

 Whatever you choose, make sure you’re passionate about achieving these goals.
 They need to be things that excite and motivate you.

-Maybe you’ll refer to one as your ‘Getting the keys’ project.
-Or your ‘Financial freedom’ fund.
+Maybe you’ll refer to one as your ‘Getting the keys’ project, or your ‘Financial freedom’ fund.
 Doesn’t that make them feel more real?
 More personal?

-Once you’ve got a name for your goals, be sure to add a date or milestone too.
+Once you have a name for your goals, be sure to add a date or milestone too.
 It might be, ‘Getting the Keys in 2025’, or ‘Financial Freedom at 55’.
 Our savings goal calculator could help you see how long it’ll take you to reach your savings goal, to help give you a firm target to aim for.

 If you’re serious about achieving your goals, it can help to create visual reminders.
 Quotes, drawings or framed images are all great ways to bring your goals to life.

 Display these reminders somewhere prominent – maybe in the kitchen, bathroom or by the front door.
-That way you’ll always be reminded of what’s important to you and why you’re saving.
+That way, you’ll always be reminded of what’s important to you and why you’re saving.

 Set up standing orders from your current account to your savings and/or investment accounts, using your goal name as a reference.
 Ideally, set the payments to leave your account on payday so you’re prioritising paying yourself first.
 There are savings accounts that will transfer the amount you select on payday via standing order for you.